 In 2014, her movie ‘Bangalore Days’ directed by Anjali Menon was a huge success.
 In 2015, she appeared in the romance film ‘Ennu Ninte Moideen’ which several critics regarded as one of the greatest romance films made in Malayalam.
 Parvathy’s performance was acclaimed critically & commercially.
 She went on to win many accolades most notably her first Filmfare Award for Best Actress – Malayalam.

 Her 2017 movie ‘Take Off’, directed by Mahesh Narayan was a huge success.
 The film was screened at international festivals, including the International Film Festival of India and the International Film Festival of Kerala.
-She went on to win IFFI Best Actor Award (Female), becoming the first-ever Indian film Actress to win the silver peacock award.
-She was also nominated for National Film Award for Best Actress, where she lost to Sridevi in the final round.
+She went on to win the IFFI Best Actor Award (Female), becoming the first-ever Indian film Actress to win the Silver Peacock Award.
+She was also nominated for the National Film Award for Best Actress, where she lost to Sridevi in the final round.
 But went on to win her first National Film Award – Special Mention a second Kerala State Film Award for Best Actress and her second Filmfare Award for Best Actress – Malayalam.

 She made her Bollywood debut opposite Irrfan Khan in ‘Qarib Qarib Singlle’ in 2017.
 In 2019, she starred in the Malayalam movie ‘Uyare’.
 Her role as Pallavi Raveendran, an acid attack survivor got appreciation from the critics as well as the audience.

-Parvathy is also an active member of Women in Cinema Collective (WCC), the organisation formed after the sexual attack on actress Bhavana which supported and fought for the survivor.
+Parvathy is also an active member of the Women in Cinema Collective (WCC), the organization formed after the sexual attack on actress Bhavana which supported and fought for the survivor.
 Parvathy is also a vocal feminist her fight against patriarchy is ongoing.
-She has never hesitated to call out the bigotry of the film industry and has harshly criticised the wrong happenings.
+She has never hesitated to call out the bigotry of the film industry and has harshly criticized the wrong happenings.

 Parvathy is not just a great actress, but her strong personality that does not kneel down to anything is a true inspiration for all the women around the world.